Kenmac589/lab-analysis/analysis-notes/index.md

 ## WT 4

-- I used first non-perturbation recording and the perturbation recording starts at around 1205
+- I used first non-perturbation recording and then perturbation recording starts at around 1205

 # For DTR Mice Series (4 month group)